Dr. Lukas Steuernagel

 Cell type architecture of the hypothalamus and hindbrain

 We develop multi-modal reference atlases to describe cell type diversity in the hypothalamus and hindbrain at high molecular and spatial resolution.
 Using machine learning methods, we integrate, cluster, and annotate OMICS data across different modalities and species to understand the conservation of cell types between humans and model organisms and to explore how gene expression is conserved and regulated in different neurons.
-We are also interested in adapting and generating molecular connectomics data to better map how these different molecularly defined cell types are connected with each other and to close the gap to functional definitions of neuronal cell types such as their electrophysiological properties and their synaptic connections.
+We are also interested in adapting and generating molecular connectomics data to map how these different molecularly defined cell types are connected with each other and to close the gap to functional definitions of neuronal cell types such as their electrophysiological properties and their synaptic connections.
 To increase accessibility of our results, we develop novel visualization tools and approaches to make integrated multi-modal data easier to interpret.

 Effects of genetics and environment on metabolism-regulating cell types